telezoic/Visitor-Python-Wx/README.md

 1: Start it up from the terminal:     `python visitor.py`

-2: Follow the buttons in order: Select ths .csv of URLs that you have already prepped (no headers), specify the type of loop, set the length of delay, press start.
+2: Follow the buttons in order: Select the .csv of URLs that you have already prepped (no headers), specify the type of loop, set the length of delay, press start.

 3: Have a glass of wine, a piece of cheese, and enjoy the show.